MontiCore/EmbeddedMontiArc/README.md

 ### Windows 10

 This guide is based on the installation guide from the Caffe2 website: https://caffe2.ai/docs/getting-started.html?platform=windows&configuration=compile

+NOTE: PENDING TO CHECK WHETHER CAFFE2 IS SUPPORTED ON WINDOWS 10 BECAUSE LMDB WAS NOT DETECTED WHILE THIS GUIDE IS FOLLOWED

 - Add the directories C:\Python27 and C:\Python27\Scripts to the system variable _Path_.